twlkyao/RippleMon/README.md

 About
 =====

-Three tools to monitor Ripple transactions.<br />
-You can monitor offers, payments, and trustsets.<br />
+Three tools to monitor Ripple transactions.
+You can monitor offers, payments, and trustsets.

-That's a first draft ;)<br />
-I will try to merge the 3 scripts to have only one tool ;)<br />

-The code is not really cleaned and may be buggy!<br />
-Do not hesitate to contribute and/or to report bugs ;)<br />
+That's a first draft ;) I will try to merge the 3 scripts to have only one tool ;) The code is not really cleaned and may be buggy!
+Do not hesitate to contribute and/or to report bugs ;)

 Howto
 =====